plus7c/plus7c/README.md

 <h3> 👨🏻‍💻 About Me </h3>

 - 🔭 &nbsp; I’m currently learning Flutter Application Development and building my blog.
-- 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
-- 🎓 &nbsp; Studying Computer Science and technology.
+- 🎓 &nbsp; Studying CS in Gzhu.
-- 💼 &nbsp; Front-end web developer and Flutter developer .
 - 🌱 &nbsp; Enthusiast in prompt engineering and virtual reality.
 - 🚴‍♀️ &nbsp; Playing tennis and cycling as hobbies